137815467/EC504/README.md

 # EC504 Project: Language Checker
 ## Documentation

 1. Description
 The Language Checker is used to check language errors including spelling mistakes, capitalizing the first letter and unusual phrases.
-It can check the language errors in text file or something input by yourself.
+It can check the language errors in text file or sentences input by yourself.

 2. Group Members: